tdawnsugrue/pangenome-graphs/README.md

 5. Run `scripts/get_fastqs.py` from the base folder. (note this has some hardcoded values, may need to adjust as nessecary until I update this).
 This will produce a bunch of mapped gam files based on the reads you provided.
 6. Run `depth_from_gam.py` to get base-level depths
 7. Run `graph_depth_files.py` to get corresponding graphs; you may need to alter this file as of writing (17/6/24)

+### Jul 16 - odgi notes

+TODO: move paper notes here...

+also maybe? refer odgi viz in [readthedocs](https://odgi.readthedocs.io)

+also refer to `odgi bin`.
+Apparently viz only takes the *concept* of binning, however (as may be obvious from the fact it consists of a single, 1500+ line-long function...)

+ Note this mentions a software called `Pantograph` which supposedly does this interactively - this can be sort of seen on its site at [computomics](https://computomics.com/services/pangenomes.html).
+Pretty sure this is proprietary >:/